Position: Graph Foundation Models are Already Here: Insights Open Questions

-\textbf{Potential redundancy on pre-text task and architecture design.} There are mainly two approaches to achieving transferability: (1) designing GNNs with specific geometric properties for transfer, e.g., ULTRA~\cite{galkin2023towardsULTRA}, and (2) creating pretext tasks to automatically learn these properties. \cite{jin2020self} suggests an overlap between these approaches, indicating that pretext tasks targeting local structural information might be unnecessary, given that GNNs often inherently encode this information.
+There are mainly two approaches to achieving transferability: (1) designing GNNs with specific geometric properties for transfer, e.g., ULTRA~\cite{galkin2023towardsULTRA}, and (2) creating pretext tasks to automatically learn these properties. \cite{jin2020self} suggests an overlap between these approaches, indicating that pretext tasks targeting local structural information might be unnecessary, given that GNNs often inherently encode this information.
 Investigating the strengths and limitations of these techniques, along with providing practical guidance for their selection, could be a valuable research direction.
 A hypothesis might be that model design methods are more suitable for data that strictly adheres to geometric priors, while pretext task designs are more effective in the opposite scenario.